- City Manager

 On Wednesday, May 24, 2023 from 6:00pm to 7:30pm PST, the City will host a virtual community engagement workshop via Zoom (https://ci-richmond-ca-us.zoom.us/j/95288649805) to solicit input on the development of the draft Green-Blue New Deal Workforce Development Plan.
 The City invites anybody who lives or works in Richmond to attend and provide input that will guide the development of the final strategic plan to catalyze 1,000 local green jobs in Richmond.
 This is the virtual option/alternative to those who cannot attend the in-person workshop scheduled for May 20th.

-Appraccel, LLC will be giving an introductory presentation on the Green-Blue New Deal at various Richmond Commissions and Committees during the months of September and October.
+Appraccel, LLC gave an introductory presentation on the Green-Blue New Deal at various Richmond Commissions and Committees during the months of September and October.

 - September 14, 2022 and October 12, 2022 - Richmond Economic Development Commission

 - September 15, 2022 - Richmond Workforce Development Board

-- October 17th at 5:30PM - Richmond Bicycle and Pedestrian Advisory Committee
+- October 17, 2022 - Richmond Bicycle and Pedestrian Advisory Committee

 - September 19, 2022 - Richmond Neighborhood Coordinating Council